MicrosoftDocs/win32/desktop-src/WES/eventmanifestschema-levels-providertype-element.md

 ---
 title: levels (ProviderType) Element
-description: Defines a list of levels that specify the severity of an event. ms.assetid: 32801166-7c4a-4c59-a072-9f3625c80070
+description: Defines a list of levels that specify the severity of an event. | levels (ProviderType) Element ms.assetid: 32801166-7c4a-4c59-a072-9f3625c80070
 keywords:
 - levels element EventLog